questsin/cheats/certifications/TMF.2.BPF.eTOM.md

 - KPIs (such as cost) can be associated with each step in a process flow.
 Then you can use a simulation tool to compute end-to-end process cost.

 # Terms
-Vertical Domain Areas = Strategy , Infa, Prudct(SIP) vs Ops S.I.P process groupings = Strategy & Commit, Infra LC M, Product, LC M, Ops process groupings = Ops Support & Readiness, Fullfilment, Assurance, Billing and Revenue M (FAB) BPF Domains= Distict group of processes domain = collection of core processes associated with a specific management area ABE = Core Process element > Task Level process elements Process Area = Strategy, Infrastructure and Product (SIP) and Operations (Ops).
+Vertical Domain Areas = Strategy , Infa, Prudct(SIP) vs Ops
+S.I.P process groupings = Strategy & Commit, Infra LC M, Product, LC M,
+Ops process groupings = Ops Support & Readiness, Fullfilment, Assurance, Billing and Revenue M (FAB)
+BPF Domains= Distict group of processes
+domain = collection of core processes associated with a specific management area
+ABE = Core Process element > Task Level process elements
+Process Area = Strategy, Infrastructure and Product (SIP) and Operations (Ops).
-Process Groupings SIP = Strategy & Commit; Infrastructure Lifecycle Management; Product Lifecycle Management Process Ops Grouping = Operations Support & Readiness; Fulfuillment; Assurance; Billing & Revenue Management (FAB) Task Level process elements (level 2) ~SDLC
+Process Groupings SIP = Strategy & Commit; Infrastructure Lifecycle Management; Product Lifecycle Management
+Process Ops Grouping = Operations Support & Readiness; Fulfuillment; Assurance; Billing & Revenue Management (FAB)
+Task Level process elements (level 2) ~SDLC
 BPF Common Domain = Common Process patterns (no meaning outside the context of other ABE)

 ## 8 Domains
-**Market / Sales Domain**:
+1. **Market / Sales Domain**:
-**Product Domain**:
+2. **Product Domain**:
-**Customer Domain**:
+3. **Customer Domain**:
-**Service Domain**:
+4. **Service Domain**:
-**Resource Domain: compute and storage; associates products & services to resources; provides usage data **Engaged Party Domain**: individuals or organizations involved with an enterprise (was Supplier-Partner) **Enterprise Domain**: policy for overall enterprise **Common Process Patterns Domain**: re-usable processes that can be used across the enterprise; e.g. capacity managemment; unique to this domain is that processes cannot execute on their own
+5. **Resource Domain**: compute and storage; associates products & services to resources; provides usage data
+6. **Engaged Party Domain**: individuals or organizations involved with an enterprise (was Supplier-Partner)
+7. **Enterprise Domain**: policy for overall enterprise
+8. **Common Process Patterns Domain**: re-usable processes that can be used across the enterprise; e.g. capacity managemment; unique to this domain is that processes cannot execute on their own

 # process patterns
 **core process** - manages the `lifecycle` of or more key business entities